 The exact dates of Ramadan change every year because Islam uses a lunar calendar, which means that each month begins with the sighting of a new moon.
-This year Ramadan will begin in the evening of Tuesday, 15th May and will end in the evening of Thursday, 14th June.
-Given the amount of daylight hours at this time of the year in the northern hemisphere, this year’s Ramadan will involve challenging fasting periods of up to 16 or 17 hours for Muslims in the UK.
+When Ramadan falls during the summer months, it can involve challenging fasting periods of up to 16 or 17 hours.

-At the end of Ramadan, Muslims take part in a three-day celebration called Eid al-Fitr (the Festival of Fast-Breaking).
-This year, the festivities will begin after sunset on Thursday 14th June with the sight of the new moon.
+At the end of Ramadan, beginning after sunset with the sight of the new moon, Muslims take part in a three-day celebration called Eid al-Fitr (the Festival of Fast-Breaking).
 Eid is a time of charitable giving, to help those in need.
 Muslims will decorate their homes, celebrate and spend time with family and friends, and share gifts and well-wishes.
 In most Muslim countries, the entire three-day period is an official government and school holiday.

 Working During Ramadan

 From a regulatory perspective, in the UK employers have a duty to comply with the Equality Act 2010 by maintaining a working environment in which no one is put at a disadvantage because of their religion or belief.
 Companies may be at risk of discrimination claims if they treat those observing Ramadan less favourably than other employees, or if they operate policies that put those observing Ramadan at a disadvantage.